rvxfahim/OTA_ESP/README.md

 A custom **Over-The-Air (OTA)** firmware update system for the **ESP32-CAM** that uses a **single `factory` partition (~4/8/16 MB)** instead of the standard dual OTA-partition scheme.
 The firmware downloads a new binary over WiFi, stores it in PSRAM, then overwrites its own flash partition from an IRAM-only routine — no secondary `ota_1` partition, and no wasted flash.

-> ⚠️ A failed write (power loss, crash) will require a reflash via USB.
-> Read `IRAM_FLASH.md` for the full technical rationale and risks.

 ---

 ## How It Works